auth0/cosmos/src/components/molecules/form/form.md

 ---

+`Form` is a compound component that ships with extra props for elements that take care of layout, styling and accessibility.

+There are common props for all fields like `label`, `description` and `error`.

+---

 #### Examples

-Form ships with handy wrappers around fields which takes care of layout, styling and accessibility.

 ```js
 <Form>